 (flamenco venues) are the ideal place to experience the soulful tradition.The Basics

-Just meters away from the Mezquita, in the city’s Jewish Quarter, the 25-year-old Tablao El Cardenal offers what is considered the best of Cordoban flamanco in a ultra-traditional setting.
-During fall and winter, the shows take place in the indoor auditorium, meanwhile in spring and summer, they move to the courtyard, so emblematic of this southern city of patios.
+Close to the Mezquita, in the city’s Jewish Quarter, the 25-year-old Tablao El Cardenal offers what some consider to be the best of Cordoba flamenco in a ultra-traditional setting.
+During fall and winter, shows take place in the indoor auditorium, while in spring and summer the performances move to the courtyard, which is emblematic of this southern city known for its patios.

 The 1.5- to 2-hour performances typically include several dancers who perform alongside guitarists and singers.
 The show also features various types of flamenco from different time periods, including sevillanas

 , and more.Things to Know Before You Go

 - Tablao El Cardenal is ideal for dance lovers, first-time visitors to Cordoba, and anyone wanting to see an unforgettable flamenco performance.

 - This is the city’s most popular destination to see flamenco, so book your tickets well in advance to ensure attendance and to secure a better table close to the stage.

 - The venue is accessible to wheelchair users but the bathrooms are not.